NachoCP/EmotiTuneOT/article/article.md

 # Exploring Machine Learning for Personalized Music Recommendations

-Hello fellow machine learning enthusiasts!
+Hello, fellow machine learning enthusiasts!

 After several years of working as a Data Engineer, I've embarked on a new journey to delve into the diverse realms of machine learning.
 This article marks the beginning of my exploration through various projects aimed at learning